-There are times when a visitor on a blog may become irate when their comment is removed.
-As a blog owner, I know this to be true 😉 .
-I have received my share of nasty emails and have had my share of frustrations while moderating some comments on our blog.
-This often stems from a misunderstanding of the 1st Amendment (for those of us who live in the United States).
+There are times when a visitor on a blog website may become irate when their comment is removed.
+As a blog owner, I know this to be true ;) .
+I have had my share of frustrations over the years while moderating some of the comments on our blog.
+And, there are the trolls… but that’s another story.

 Most internet sites are privately owned, and they have no obligation to allow you to speak freely in their space.

-Whether it’s a blog owner deleting a comment they find offensive, or a large company website deleting user comments that violate their policies, your speech may be censored.
-You have no first amendment right to free speech in those places.
+Whether it’s a blog owner/moderator who deletes a comment, or a large company website deleting user comments that violate their policies… Your speech may be subject to censor in these private spaces.
+You actually have no explicit first amendment right to free speech in those places.

-This includes our discussions on Modern Survival Blog.
-We have always held our community up to high standards, and if you post a comment that we find isn’t up to those standards, we reserve our right to dismiss it.
+We have always held our community up to high standards.
+If a comment is posted that we find isn’t up to our community standards, we reserve our right to dismiss it.

 A civics lesson: